cue-lang/cuelang.org/content/docs/howto/mark-a-field-as-required/en.md

 -- schema.cue --
 package example

-// CUE indicates required fields
+// CUE indicates required fields with an
-// with an exclamation mark: "!"
+// exclamation mark: "!"

-// f1 is required, and can be
+// f1 is required, and can be any value f1!: _
-// any value
-f1!: _

-// f-2 is required, and must be
+// f-2 is required, and must be a string
-// a string
 "f-2"!: string

 s1: {
 	// f3 is required.
-	// it must be an integer
+It must be an integer
 	// less than 10
 	f3!: int & <10
 }